 I called the company that makes Humira (Abbvie) and asked if there was something else they could do to help since I can’t afford $200 a month and they let me know they have a financial assistance program for patients who can prove financial need.
 I will apply asap and hopefully, I can start treatment really soon.

 Getting this official diagnosis really does help.
 My back pain, however much it sucks, exists because my body’s inflammatory response decided to find a new victim.
 This is somewhere in my genetic code.
 It isn’t in my head.
 I even bought a shower chair to reduce my standing time and I can’t wait for it to arrive!
-Also, I’m in the market for a portable chair so I can get around easier.
+Also, I’m in the market for a portable cane hair so I can get around easier.

 Overall, I’m still really hopeful